Messier 106: Characteristics

-M106 has a water vapor megamaser (the equivalent of a laser operating in microwave instead of visible light and on a galactic scale) that is seen by the 22-GHz line of ortho-H_{2}O that evidences dense and warm molecular gas.
+M106 has a water vapor megamaser (the equivalent of a laser operating in the microwave spectrum of visible light and on a galactic scale) that is seen by the 22-GHz line of ortho-H_{2}O that evidences dense and warm molecular gas.
 Water masers are useful for observing nuclear accretion disks in active galaxies.
 The water masers in M106 enabled the first case of a direct measurement of the distance to a galaxy, thereby providing an independent anchor for the cosmic distance ladder.
 M106 has a slightly warped, thin, almost edge-on Keplerian disc which is on a subparsec scale.
 It surrounds a central area with mass 4×10^7 solar mass.

 It is one of the largest and brightest nearby galaxies, similar in size and luminosity to the Andromeda Galaxy.
 The supermassive black hole at the core has a mass of 3.9e7±0.1 solar mass.

 M106 has also played an important role in calibrating the cosmic distance ladder.
 Before, Cepheid variables from other galaxies could not be used to measure distances since they cover ranges of metallicities different from the Milky Way's.
 M106 contains Cepheid variables similar to both the metallicities of the Milky Way and other galaxies' Cepheids.
 By measuring the distance of the Cepheids with metallicities similar to our galaxy, astronomers are able to recalibrate the other Cepheids with different metallicities, a key fundamental step in improving quantification of distances to other galaxies in the universe.